mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/gitlab-connector.md

 ## Limitations

 - The connector does not support indexing GitLab CI/CD pipelines beyond status indexing.
-- Only repositories, issues, merge requests, .md, .txt files and wikis are indexed.
+- Only repositories, issues, merge requests, .md, .txt files, and wikis are indexed.
-- On-premises/self-hosted GitLab instances are supported in a later release.
+- On-premises/self-hosted GitLab instances aren't currently supported.

 ## Prerequisites

-Before setting up the connector, ensure that:
+Before you set up the connector, make sure that:

 1. Your GitLab instance is accessible via API.
-2. You have generated a **Client ID** and **Client Secret** from GitLab for authentication.
+2. You generate a **Client ID** and **Client secret** from GitLab for authentication.
 3. The user account used for authentication has access to the repositories, issues, merge requests, knowledge files, and wiki pages to be indexed.
-4. The **Client ID** and **Client Secret** have the `read_api` permission scope.
+4. The **Client ID** and **Client secret** have the `read_api` permission scope.
-5. Users accessing indexed GitLab data have corresponding **Microsoft Entra ID (Azure AD)** identities for permission mapping.
+5. Users who access indexed GitLab data have corresponding **Microsoft Entra ID** identities for permission mapping.

-## 1-Click Setup Process
+## Get started

-### 1. Display Name
+### 1. Choose display name
-Choose a display name that helps users easily recognize associated merge requests, issues, or documentation in a Copilot response.
+Choose a display name that helps users recognize merge requests, issues, or documentation in a Copilot response.

-### 2. Authentication
+### 2. Authenticate

-- Enter your **Client ID** and **Client Secret** from GitLab.
+- Enter your **Client ID** and **Client secret** from GitLab.
-- Click **Authorize** to log in and grant access.
+- Choose **Authorize** to sign in and grant access.
-- Ensure that the required API scopes are granted.
+- Grant the required API scopes.

-### 3. Rollout to Limited Audience
+### 3. Roll out to limited audience
-Before a full deployment, you can test the connection with a **limited user base** in Copilot and Microsoft Search.
+Before you deploy the connector, test the connection with a limited user base in Copilot and Microsoft Search.

-## Custom Setup
+## Custom setup
-Custom setup is for those admins who want to edit the default values for settings listed in the above table.
-Once you click on the "Custom Setup" option, you see three more tabs - Users, Content, and Sync.
+Custom setup is for admins who want to edit the default values for any settings.
+When you choose **Custom setup**, you see three other tabs: **Users**, **Content**, and **Sync**.

 ### Users
-#### Identity Mapping
+#### Identity mapping
-To ensure correct permission enforcement:
-- Map GitLab user identities to Microsoft Entra ID (Azure AD).
+To ensure correct permission enforcement, map GitLab user identities to Microsoft Entra ID.
+The following are the options:
-- Options include:
-  - **Email (Recommended, Default):** Matches GitLab user emails with Microsoft Entra ID emails.
+  - **Email:** Matches GitLab user emails with Microsoft Entra ID emails.
+(Default and recommended mapping)
-  - **Username:** Matches GitLab usernames to Microsoft Entra ID userPrincipalName (UPN).
+  - **Username:** Matches GitLab user names to Microsoft Entra ID user principal name (UPN).
   - **Name:** Maps GitLab user names with Microsoft Entra ID display names.

-- If direct mapping fails, use **regular expressions (regex)** for transformation.
+If direct mapping fails, use **regular expressions (regex)** for transformation.

 ### Content
-You can verify property mappings in the sample data for metadata such as **titles, descriptions, statuses, and timestamps** in the Content tab.
+You can verify property mappings in the sample data for metadata such as **titles**, **descriptions**, **statuses**, and **timestamps** on the **Content** tab.

 ### Sync
-- You can configure **incremental** and **full** crawls, by default:
+You can configure **incremental** and **full** crawls.
+The following are the default values:

   - Incremental crawl runs **every 15 minutes** by default.
   - Full crawl runs **daily** to ensure up-to-date indexing.

-## Next Steps
+## Next steps
-After setup, review the connection status in the **Microsoft 365 Admin Center**.
+Review the connection status in the Microsoft 365 Admin Center.

-For troubleshooting, refer to the [GitLab Graph Connector Troubleshooting Guide](troubleshoot-gitlab-connector.md).
+For troubleshooting information, see the [GitLab troubleshooting guide](troubleshoot-gitlab-connector.md).

-If you experience issues or need support, visit [Microsoft Graph | Support](https://developer.microsoft.com/en-us/graph/support).
+If you have issues or need support, see [Microsoft Graph support](https://developer.microsoft.com/en-us/graph/support).